TCE Species Mapping

 Unmapped/Bypassed Species in Forward Mapping

-When a SysCAD stream contains a species for which there is no equivalent species in the TCE, it bypasses the TCE solver and is add to an Unmapped stream.
+When a SysCAD stream contains a species for which there is no equivalent species in the TCE, it bypasses the TCE solver and is added to an Unmapped stream.
 The user gets a warning in this case.
 When a user specifically specifies a bypass, this is added to the Bypass stream.
 The user does not get a warning in this case, as it is based on a user specification.
 Both of these streams are added to the final TCE stream.

 A third type of stream is the reaction bypass stream.
 This is used primarily when a TCE (that does not have its own VLE capabilities) is used in conjunction with the SysCAD VLE model.
 In this case, both a TCE solution and a vapour stream in equilibrium with the TCE solution is produced.